ZhangHanbo/Visual-Manipulation-Relationship-Network-Pytorch/README.md

 ## Performance

-I want to re-implement the SOTA performance of the related algorithms.
-Some performance is shown below and it will be updated continuously.
+Some performance is shown below ~~and it will be updated continuously.~~

 *mAP*: mean Average Precision